d3/d3-drag/README.md

 [<img alt="Force Dragging I" src="https://raw.githubusercontent.com/d3/d3-drag/master/img/force-graph.png" width="420" height="219">](http://bl.ocks.org/mbostock/2675ff61ea5e063ede2b5d63c08020c7)[<img alt="Force Dragging II" src="https://raw.githubusercontent.com/d3/d3-drag/master/img/force-collide.png" width="420" height="219">](http://bl.ocks.org/mbostock/2990a882e007f8384b04827617752738)

-You could also use d3-drag to implement user interface elements, such as a slider.
-But the drag behavior isn’t just for moving elements around; there are a variety of ways to respond to the drag gesture.
-For example, you could use it to lasso elements in a scatterplot, or to paint lines on a canvas:
+You can also use d3-drag to implement custom user interface elements, such as a slider.
+But the drag behavior isn’t just for moving elements around; there are a variety of ways to respond to a drag gesture.
+For example, you can use it to lasso elements in a scatterplot, or to paint lines on a canvas:

 [<img alt="Line Drawing" src="https://raw.githubusercontent.com/d3/d3-drag/master/img/drawing.png" width="420" height="219">](http://bl.ocks.org/mbostock/f705fc55e6f26df29354)

 The drag behavior is agnostic about the DOM, so you can use it with SVG, HTML or even Canvas!
-You can also extend it with advanced selection techniques, such as a Voronoi overlay or a closest-target search:
+And you can extend it with advanced selection techniques, such as a Voronoi overlay or a closest-target search:

 [<img alt="Circle Dragging II" src="https://raw.githubusercontent.com/d3/d3-drag/master/img/canvas.png" width="420" height="219">](http://bl.ocks.org/mbostock/c206c20294258c18832ff80d8fd395c3)[<img alt="Circle Dragging IV" src="https://raw.githubusercontent.com/d3/d3-drag/master/img/voronoi.png" width="420" height="219">](http://bl.ocks.org/mbostock/ec10387f24c1fad2acac3bc11eb218a5)